artemnikitin/vulnedock/README.md

 # vulnedock
-Proof of concept for vulnerability management of Docker images
+Proof of concept for vulnerability management of Docker containers